 Vulnerabilities need to be patched, but security doesn’t stop with updates since the attackers may already be inside the network.
 Additional steps may be necessary, such as resetting passwords and looking for evidence of other types of infection or compromise.

 That is the gist of the latest alert from the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency to organizations using Pulse Secure VPN.
-Organizations using Pulse Secure’s enterprise-grade virtual private network gateways should also change passwords for Active Directory accounts after making sure the latest updates have been applied, CISA said.
+Organizations using Pulse Secure’s enterprise-grade virtual private network gateways should also change passwords for Microsoft Entra ID accounts after making sure the latest updates have been applied, CISA said.